Related

 Maritime

 As Japan is an island nation, it is hugely dependent on the sea.
 It is also one of the world’s great maritime traders thanks to its reliable and efficient shipping, advanced engineering capacity, and its top-quality maritime research.
 The sector remains a high-cost economy but the sophistication and high quality of Japanese shipyards have ensured their status.
 Japan remains as of today the third largest shipping country after China and Greece.
-The country comprises 102 major ports, and 22 international strategic ports, or of international importance.
+The country comprises 102 major ports, 5 international strategic ports (of international importance), and 18 international hub ports (used to provide quick access to airports, roads, and railways).

 Click here for more information about EPA & Maritime Transport